jddixon/dvcz/README.md

 * **projCfg**, a description of what is to be included in each project build
 * **projCfg.local**, a list of items (file or directory names) which must be included in `projCfg` if it is rewritten
+* **version**, containing two newline-terminated lines, the first of which is a serialized `DecimalVersion` and the second a date in `CCYY-MM-DD` format

 #### builds

 This is a list in chronological order of

-* the time at which each version of the project has been committed
+* the date and time at which each version of the project has been committed
 * the corresponding version number
 * and the content hash of the BuildList for the commit